 (4) These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
 The student conduct officer has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus.

+(5) The student conduct officer has sole discretion, on a case-by-case basis to bring a student conduct proceeding under this Code for academic dishonesty.
+Nothing in this Code precludes instructors and/or academic divisions or departments from imposing an academic sanction, up to and including a failing grade in an academic course or dismissal from an academic program, in response to academic dishonesty.
+Policies and procedures governing the imposition of academic sanctions for academic dishonesty can be found in the College’s Academic Integrity Policy, the course syllabus, and any applicable program handbook.

 ALTERNATIVE 2

 WAC 132__-125-___ PROHIBITED STUDENT CONDUCT